 A course designed to show the characteristics, history, and functions related to marketing.
 Emphasis is on product definition, promotion, distribution, and pricing.
-MTH 132.
+Prerequisite: MTH 132 or higher, excluding MTH 133 and MTH 136.

 MKT 332 Advertising

 A course intended to provide an understanding of advertising, its functions in our way of life, and its role in business.
 Prerequisite: MKT 331.